pruinis/AssetsManager/README.md

 # AssetsManager
-Singletons  ALAssetsLibrary
+Singleton ALAssetsLibrary

-Singletons to provide one instance of ALAssetsLibrary in app.
+Singleton to provide one instance of ALAssetsLibrary in app.

+Find on stackoverflow.